ivolo/animals/readme.md

 **Parameters:**

-`index` (int) - the animal index - if you provide the same number, you'll get the same animal
+`index` (int) - give it the same number, get the same animal. we have around 600 animals.

-`offset` (int) -  animal offset from the left
+`offset` (int) -  space offset from the left

-`reverse` (boolean) - specifies animal direction
+`reverse` (boolean) - reversed or not

 `maxheight` (int) - the maximum height an animal to return

 `maxwidth` (int) - the maximum width of the animal to return

-`terminal` (boolean) - specifies whether to return the animal with ANSI terminal codes that will erase the previous lines.
+`terminal` (boolean) - whether to return the animal with ANSI terminal codes that will erase the previous lines.

 ### Examples